Transfer USD, EUR, or Crypto and start trading today!

-Ethereum is a cryptocurrency, which is a decentralized platform that provides a peer-to-peer network for transactions.
-After Bitcoin, Ethereum is the second largest cryptocurrency in market capitalization.
+Ethereum is a cryptocurrency and a blockchain platform together that facilitates peer-to-peer transactions.
+It is the second-largest cryptocurrency in market capitalization after Bitcoin.
 Ethereum was crowd-funded and was introduced in the market on July 30th.
-Ethereum has a feature called smart contracts, which allows participants to transact without any middlemen.
+Ethereum offers features like smart contracts to its investors.

 How did Ethereum start?

 Ethereum was founded in 2013, explained in a white paper in a conversation with Vitalk Buterin, co-founder of Bitcoin Magazine.
-Bitcoin has robust technology and many advanced features, but it also comes with many flaws.
+Bitcoin indeed has many opportunities, but the obstacles it presents are also no less.
 Land documents, stocks, and bonds are some assets that cannot be added to the blockchain.
 After several attempts to change Bitcoin to add assets other than currency, Buterin came up with a new script for another coin which soon transformed into Ethereum.
-Ethereum is a crypto that was created to improve the disadvantages of Bitcoin.

 What makes Ethereum unique from other cryptos?

 Contract source code:

 A high-level programming language is used in Ethereum smart contracts, and then it is compiled into EVM bytes and deployed back to the Ethereum blockchain.
 Solidity, Serpent, Yui, and LLL are some languages used in the development of the Ethereum coin like Solidity, Serpent, Yui, and LLL languages.

 A smart contract is a computer program that assists the transaction of any asset between two people in an electronic medium.
 These contracts are created by the crypto owners in the Ethereum network.